Check out our event calendar for our festival schedule, and read below to learn about the wonderful folks putting on Valley Pride.

 Kiran Awrey is a Non-Binary Trans artist, activist, and mental health professional.
 They grew up in the greater Toronto area, but transplanted over a decade ago as an Acadia student, turned staff, turned proud south mountain dweller.
 They work primarily in the field of trauma and advocacy for acceptance and understanding of gender diversity as well as, queer safety and visibility in the Annapolis Valley.

-Melanie Clouthier (she/her) Board Member
+Melanie Clouthier (she/her) Board Member, Secretary

 Melanie has lived in the Annapolis Valley her entire life.
 She is passionate about mental health and advocacy for trans youth, especially in rural communities.